-Students in the FSCT graduate program receive courses from various departments, such as animal science, biological and agricultural engineering and the Health Science Center, to serve the needs of the graduate student in order to obtain a well-round education.
+Students in the FSTC graduate program receive courses from various departments, such as animal science, biological and agricultural engineering and the Health Science Center, to serve the needs of the graduate student in order to obtain a well-round education.

 Graduate training is designed to provide advanced training in the basic sciences, processing technology, and engineering processes related to the production.
 While also handling the processing, distribution or the utilization of food.
 These courses are selected from those listed by the departments participating in the program to strengthen the primary interest of the student.